Menopause is a time in life that every woman will experience.

-Must be used in combination with estrogen therapy to protect the uterus from uterine cancer, but there are other great benefits and reasons to use this hormone.
-Progesterone can be a great sedative especially in its oral form, which is why it is prescribed at bedtime.
+Progesterone therapy be used in combination with estrogen therapy to protect the uterus from uterine cancer, but there are other great benefits and reasons to use this hormone.
+Progesterone can be a great sedative, especially in its oral form, which is why it is prescribed at bedtime.
 For those women suffering from insomnia, this can be a wonderful tool for more deep and restful sleep.
-Progesterone’s metabolite allopregnanolone binds to GABA receptor, a calming neurotransmitter important for lessening anxiety and why it can aide in sleeplessness.
-Also, patients who have minor hot flashes may seek benefit with Progesterone without the need of estrogen.
+Progesterone’s metabolite allopregnanolone binds to the GABA receptor, a calming neurotransmitter important for lessening anxiety and why it can aid in sleeplessness.
+Also, patients who have minor hot flashes may seek benefits from Progesterone without the need for estrogen.
 Progesterone can also be given in cream form for similar benefits.

 Typically added to in for those who have low libido and low testosterone levels when testing.
 I do have some patients who see a benefit with their anxiety, but that isn’t consistent.
 Just a little bit of testosterone is necessary as too much in the formula can cause some unwanted symptoms, like: